 Michele Kerrigan, Chairperson of Mental Health Reform

 We spoke to Michele Kerrigan to learn more about Mental Health Reform’s new Chairperson.
-Michele was on our Board when the coalition began, and has been CEO of Grow Mental Health for the past 14 years.
-She represents the first member organisation to Chair the Board, which we see a positive step in the right direction.
+Michele was on our Board when the coalition began, and she represents the first member organisation to Chair the Board, which we see a positive step in the right direction.

 You’ve been a Board Member of Mental Health Reform (MHR) for some time, how have you seen the organisation change and develop over the years?

 I was there at the beginning of the coalition when we first came together.
 At that time, there were five organisations; Shine, Bodywhys, Grow Mental Health, Irish Advocacy Network and Amnesty International.
 We had the three service providers, we had the advocacy element and we also had the human rights element.
 Even at that time, we had the pillars that would be needed to move the coalition forward.

 MHR was founded in 2006.
 A Vision for Change -Ireland’s mental health policy, had been launched and as a coalition, we wanted to hold the Government accountable in its delivery.
 It was a big task for just five organisations.
 Over the coming months and years, we developed a membership.
 We expanded that membership to incorporate other organisations who had something to offer, particularly organisations that had strong grassroot membership, so that we could hear the voices of service users.